roq-trading/roq-api/README.md

 ```

-## Using

-Documentation can be found [here](https://roq-trading.com/docs).

-### C++
+### Using

-Although the API is open source, certain solutions are closed source.

-You can download the client library like this
+You can download the closed source client implementation like this

 ```bash
 conda install -y --channel https://roq-trading.com/conda/stable \